 Dodge Ram (RAM) Generations

 Here’s a brief history lesson: Dodge and Ram parted ways in 2011.
-So, from that point on, we’re talking RAM trucks.
+So, from that point on, we’re talking RAM vehicles.

 To give you the lay of the land, I’ve whipped up a table showing the recent generations.
-It’s like a family tree for trucks – you’ll see how these beasts have evolved over the years.
+It’s like a family tree for trucks – you’ll see how these enormous vehicles have evolved over the years.

-The jump from one generation to the next often means big changes.
+The leap from one generation to the next often means significant changes.
 Keep that in mind when you’re hunting for your perfect Dodge Ram or RAM – it could make or break your decision.

 Dodge Ram (RAM) Best, Neutral, and Worst Years

 Alright, let’s get down to brass tacks.
-When I’m evaluating the best and worst years for Dodge Ram (RAM) across different generations, I’m not just pulling opinions out of thin air.
-I’m looking at a whole bunch of factors:
+When I’m evaluating the finest and worst years for Dodge Ram (RAM) across different generations, I’m not just pulling opinions out of thin air.
+I’m looking at a comprehensive bunch of factors:

 - What actual owners are saying about reliability